FAQ: What to Know About Online Tax Prep and Stimulus Checks

 FC Doubles Solar Capacity in Four Years

-September 25, 2019 | Posted in Green Building, Affordable Housing, Housing | Keywords: , , ,
+September 25, 2019 | Posted in Affordable Housing, Green Building, Housing | Keywords: , , ,

 Kermit the Frog may have said it best: “It’s not easy being green.”
 Building green may have its challenges, but Foundation Communities has continued to find ways to build beautiful, affordable housing for residents in need, while allowing us to continue to let our green-side shine through.